-The Dp.E.L. with a Concentration in Family Ministry is awarded upon successful completion of the required 49 credits of study and the 12 hours required for the concentration.
+The Dp.E.L. with a Concentration in Family Ministry is awarded upon successful completion of the required 49 credits of study including the 12 credits required for the concentration.
 Note: Taking Church History II results in the addition of one credit to the degree program.